 Moreover, pay attention to partially-hydrogenated oils and fats.
 These are artificial trans fats.
 That means chemical enrichment of polyunsaturated vegetable oil with hydrogen atoms to make them shelf-stable.

 With this in mind, we better know them as margarine or vegan butter.
-If you want to have these fatty acid mutants in your organs for years, fall for the plant-based myth.
+If you want these fatty acid mutants in your organs for years, fall for the plant-based myth.
 In short, these are the most unhealthy fats available.

 Furthermore, in an ideal world, we would have an omega-3 to omega-6 ratio of 1:1 – the reality is a dangerous average of 1:17, in some regions even 1:30 (Singh et al. 201084).